US dollar falls in price in Kazakhstan

 Trend:

-The average US dollar exchange rate amounted to 348.89 tenge per dollar according to the results of the morning trading session on Aug.
-6 at the Kazakhstan stock exchange (KASE), Kazinform reported referring to KASE.
+The average US dollar exchange rate amounted to 348.48 tenges per dollar according to the results of the morning trading session on Aug.
+7 at the Kazakhstan stock exchange (KASE), Kazinform reported referring to KASE.

 Compared to the same deals on Aug.
-3, the foreign exchange rate decreased by 0.92 tenge.
-During the session, the minimum dollar rate was formed at the level of 348.2 tenge per 1 dollar and the maximum rate stood at 349.71 tenge.
-The trading volume amounted to $44.6 million.
+6, the foreign exchange rate decreased by 0.41 tenges.
+During the session, the minimum dollar rate was formed at the level of 348.1 tenges per 1 dollar and the maximum rate stood at 348.95 tenges.
+The trading volume amounted to $32.35 million.

 On Aug.
-3 at KASE, the weighted average rate of the US dollar at the end of the morning trading session amounted to 349,81 tenge and at the end of the day-time trading session amounted to 349,72 tenge, at the end of both sessions stood at 349,76 tenge.
-The total trading volume amounted to $146.8 million.
+6 at KASE, the weighted average rate of the US dollar at the end of the morning trading session amounted to 348,89 tenges and at the end of the day-time trading session amounted to 348,68 tenges, at the end of both sessions stood at 348,8 tenges.
+The total trading volume amounted to $75.95 million.

+According to the results of the morning session of trades on Aug.
+6 at KASE, weighted average rate of the US dollar decreased by 0.92 tenges from 349.81 tenges to 348.89 tenges.

 Follow Trend on Telegram.
 Only most interesting and important news